Auckland Theatre Company unveils programme for 2022 season - NZ Herald

 "Ultimately, this is a programme that's hopeful that we will have a degree of normality and return to theatre in a way we understand next year."

 Tickets for Lysander's Aunty and subscription packages are on sale now.
-For more information about the programme, go to at.co.nz
+For more information about the programme, go to atc.co.nz